Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Which clearly explains what a point space is, and what higher dimensional math is.
+Which clearly explains what a point space is and what higher dimensional math is.

 <br /><br />

 Starting with circles, you can create a pattern of overlapping circles.
-The points can all be connected together to forum the tetrahedron in higher dimensions.
+The points can all be connected to form the tetrahedron in higher dimensions.

 <br /><br />